 New York Strip Steak with Southwestern Rub

-I grew up in an area that produces some of the best beef, and I know that if you’ve got a really good steak, all you need is a little salt, maybe some pepper and a lick and a promise on the grill.
+I grew up in an area that produces some of the best beef, and I know that if you’ve got a really good steak, all you need is a little salt, maybe some pepper, and a lick and a promise on the grill.
 But I also know that sometimes those steaks you pick up at the grocery – well, they need a little help.
-Even when they’re the better steaks like these were.
-So I turned to Bobby Flay.
+Even when they’re the better steaks, like these were.

 About New York Strip Steak with Southwestern Rub:

-I didn’t want to give up on the idea of making a Southwestern Steak Rub.
-Just a little something to meld with the juices that come off that steak, caramelized on the grill.
+I went out on a limb the first time I made these steaks, and all but ruined them with a rub I found on a national site! didn’t want to give up on the idea, though, of just a little something to meld with the juices that come off that steak, caramelized on the grill.
 A little sprinkle of fairy dust.
 A little sumpin’ sumpin’ that’s barely there but gives that extra little boost of flavor.

 So I tinkered away and came up with something that I think has all the elements I’m looking for.
-Kind of like a Montreal Steak Seasoning but leaning towards the Southwest flavors.
+Kind of like my Montreal Steak Seasoning, but leaning towards the Southwest flavors.
 This rub is meant to be sprinkled on lightly, like an amped up Southwestern seasoning salt.
-Go heavier if you’d like.
+Go heavier if you’d like, but the idea is to enhance, not overpower, the flavor of the steak.

 Making New York Strip Steak with Southwestern Rub: